 Dependency Injection is a process by which the components a class uses are supplied to it by a container instead of the class itself locating them.
 This allows a ton of flexibility for testing, special cases, and polymorhpism, and it follows the "tell, don't ask" software design principle.

-The Xyster team has implemented a Dependency Injection container based very heavily on Java's PicoContainer.
+The Xyster team has implemented a PHP Dependency Injection container.
 Here's an example of how you might use the container.
-(This example is adapted from one listed on the PicoContainer site).
+(This example is adapted into PHP from one listed on the PicoContainer site).

 interface Peelable {